3D scanner capturing industrial part geometry with FEA color map on laptop in engineering laboratory

 Early Retention Saves Millions

 Experienced plastic experts have seen it all and know the pitfalls.
-Early retention of a highly experienced plastic engineer speeds up the development process and reduces cost — we helped one client save millions through optimized die design alone.
+Early retention of a highly experienced plastic engineer speeds up the development process and reduces cost.
+We have redesigned extrusion dies to eliminate scrap and rework on a client's line.
+Engage us early and we become an extension of your in-house team, catching failure modes on the drawing board instead of in the field.

 Engineering & Design Services